ekamperi/ekamperi.github.io/_posts/2020-12-31-naive-bayes-classifier-in-tensorflow.md

 {% endraw %}
 {% endhighlight %}

-So, our model achieved an accuracy of 0.8667 on the test set, which is pretty good!
+So, our model achieved an accuracy of 0.8667 on the test set, which is pretty good, considering that we used only 2 out of the 4 features of the dataset!

 ### Plot the decision regions